Denis-Khimin/SimpleF1FantasyPrediction/README.md

 # F1 Fantasy Points Prediction Program

-This program predicts the F1 fantasy points for drivers in the upcoming race using a combination of stochastic methods (moving averages and exponential decay) and machine learning (ML) techniques.
-It then selects the "optimal" fantasy team of drivers under a specified budget to maximize the total fantasy points.
+This program predicts the F1 fantasy points for all drivers in the upcoming race using a combination of stochastic methods (moving averages and exponential decay) and machine learning (ML) techniques.
+Afterwards, an "optimal" fantasy team is chosen with maximal fantasy points under a specified budget.

-**Note:** This program is intentionally kept simple, and the data provided in the CSV files is minimal and simplified.
+**Note:** This program is intentionally kept very simple.
 As a result, the machine learning model is limited in its ability to make accurate, real-world predictions.

 ## Features